 The veil of silence about infertility and miscarriage that occurred in the past has evolved in present day society.
 Magazines, TV, and radio show are more openly addressing infertility related topics.
-There are thousands of sites on the internet where you can gather information or talk to and learn from others in a similar place.
+There are many websites where you can gather information or talk to and learn from others in a similar place.

-The science of reproductive technology continues to evolve offering more information and improved diagnostic and treatment options.
-There is a variety of family building options available including adoption.
+The science of reproductive technology continues to evolve, offering more information and improved diagnostic and treatment options.
+There are a variety of family building options available, including third party solutions, and adoption.
 Spend time carefully considering what is right for you.
 Remind yourself you are not alone in facing these circumstances.
-Thinking about why you want to be a parent will help you determine the path that fits for your individual situation.
+Thinking about why you want to be a parent will help you determine the path that fits your individual situation.
 Treat yourself gently and with kindness every step along the way.
 You deserve it.

 Iris Waichler, MSW, LCSW, has a Master’s Degree in Social Work and has been a licensed clinical social worker for over 30 years.
 She has done workshops, individual, and group counseling with people experiencing infertility.
 Ms. Waichler is the author of Riding the Infertility Roller Coaster: A Guide to Educate and Inspire.
 She currently writes freelance infertility and health-related articles.